Skip to main content

 💰

-Best deal: The 3-day tourist ticket (€20) includes the airport metro AND unlimited rides on all Athens public transport for 3 days.
-If you’re using metro/buses during your stay, this saves money.
+Best deal: The 3-day tourist ticket (€20) includes the airport metro trip AND unlimited rides on all Athens public transport for 3 days.
+If you’re planning to use the metro and buses during your stay (and you should), this pays for itself quickly.

 Frequently Asked Questions